 The human “barriers” that limit our ability to comprehend are massive!
-There are many things that we just cannot comprehend.
+There are many biblical teachings that we just cannot comprehend.
 For example, how does God dwell within us?
 How was Jesus resurrected?
 Or, how was Jesus born from a virgin birth?
-These teachings require one to believe “beyond” what one can comprehend.
+These supernatural teachings require one to believe “beyond” what one can comprehend.

 The Bread of Life Discourse teachings demand followers of Christ to believe like children, beyond scientific understanding and laws of nature.
 Believing in God beyond the “barriers” of human comprehension, trusting in God completely.

 The discourse was preached at the synagogue in Capernaum.
 Jesus was roughly two years into his earthly ministry and there were “many” disciples that followed him.
 Throughout his ministry, Jesus promised eternal life to faithful and obedient disciples.
 These disciples gave up their “way of life” to follow Jesus.

 Something big happened during the discourse that shook the faith of many disciples.
 Abruptly at the end of the discourse, many disciples left Jesus and returned to their former way of life, no longer accompanying him.
 66

 John 6:66 is the very first recorded Christian apostasy.
 Why did these disciples leave?

 TABLE OF CONTENT – QUICK 20 MINUTE READ

 - Setting the stage – 10 key points